+Drug Available Route Usual Recomm Comments

+Drug Formulations Adults Pediatric Comments

-Table 3.
-Dosing and , tarriirii otratiori Drug Dosage Form: Strength Usual Recommended Adult Dose Usual Recommended Pediatric Dose Administration Considerations Beclomethasone (BECONASE AQ, QNASL) Aerosol for nasal inhalation (QNASL): 40 μg/actuation (60 actuations) & 80 μg/actuation (120 actuations) PAR, SAR: Aerosol: 320 μg daily, administered as two actuations (80 μg strength) in each nostril once daily Nasal polyps, nonallergic (vasomotor) rhinitis, PAR, SAR in children 6 to 12 years old: Suspension: initial, Suspension: The unit should be primed by releasing six sprays before initial use.
-If the pump is Suspension for nasal inhalation (BECONASE AQ): 42 μg/inhalation (180 sprays) Suspension: one to two sprays in each nostril twice daily Nasal polyps, nonallergic (vasomotor) rhinitis: one inhalation in each nostril twice daily; maximum, two inhalations in each nostril twice daily not used for seven days, it should be re- primed until a fine spray appears.
-Suspension: one to two sprays in each nostril twice daily PAR, SAR in children 4 to 11 years of age: Aerosol: 80 μg daily, administered Aerosol: The unit should be primed by releasing four sprays before
+Beclomethasone (Beconase AQ, Qnasl) Aerosol (Qnasl), Suspension (Beconase AQ) IN PAR, SAR: Aerosol: 2 actuations in each nostril once daily Suspension: 1 to 2 sprays in each nostril twice daily Nasal polyps, nonallergic (vasomotor) rhinitis, PAR, SAR in children 6 to 12 years: Suspension: initial, 1 inhalation in each nostril twice daily; maximum, 2 inhalations in each nostril twice daily The unit should be primed by releasing 6 sprays (suspension) or 4 sprays (aerosol) before initial use and reprime if not used for 7 days.

-Drug Dosage Form: Strength Usual Recommended Adult Dose Usual Recommended Pediatric Dose Administration Considerations as one actuation (40 μg strength) in each nostril once daily initial use.
-If not used for seven days, it should be re-primed by releasing two sprays.
-Budesonide (RHINOCORT ALLERGY, RHINOCORT AQUA) Rx suspension (RHINOCORT AQUA): 32 μg/inhalation (120 sprays) OTC suspension (RHINOCORT ALLERGY): 32 μg/inhalation (60 or 120 sprays) PAR, SAR: Rx suspension: one spray in each nostril once daily; maximum, four sprays in each nostril once daily Hay fever or other upper respiratory allergies: OTC suspension: two sprays in each nostril once daily; once symptoms improve, reduce to one spray in each nostril once daily PAR, SAR in children 6 to 12 years old: Rx suspension: one spray in each nostril once daily; maximum, two sprays in each nostril once daily Hay fever or other upper respiratory allergies in children 6 to 12 years old: OTC suspension: one spray in each nostril once daily; maximum, two sprays in each nostril once daily; maximum, two sprays in each nostril once daily The unit should be primed by releasing eight sprays before initial use.
-If not used for two consecutive days, it should be re-primed with one spray or until a fine spray appears.
-Ciclesonide (OMNARIS, ZETONNA) Aerosol for nasal inhalation (ZETONNA): 37 μg/actuation (60 actuations) Suspension for nasal inhalation (OMNARIS): 50 μg/inhalation (120 sprays) PAR, SAR: Aerosol: one inhalation in each nostril once daily Suspension: two sprays in each nostril once daily SAR in children ≥6 years old: Suspension: two sprays in each nostril once daily Suspension: The unit should be primed by releasing eight sprays before initial use.
-If not used for four consecutive days, it should be re-primed with one spray or until a fine mist appears.
-Aerosol: The unit should be primed by actuating three times before initial use.
-If not used for ten consecutive days, it must be re-primed by actuating three times.

-Drug Dosage Form: Strength Usual Recommended Adult Dose Usual Recommended Pediatric Dose Administration Considerations Flunisolide Suspension for nasal inhalation: 25 μg/inhalation (200 sprays) PAR, SAR: Suspension: two sprays in each nostril twice daily; maximum, eight sprays in each nostril per day PAR, SAR in children six to 14 years old: Suspension: one spray in each nostril three times daily or two sprays in each nostril twice daily; maximum, four inhalations in each nostril per day The unit should be primed before initial use by releasing five or six sprays.
-It must be reprimed if it has not been used for five days or more, or if it has been disassembled for cleaning.
-Fluticasone furoate (FLONASE SENSIMIST) OTC suspension for nasal inhalation (FLONASE SENSIMIST): 27.5 μg/inhalation (30, 60, or 120 sprays) Hay fever or other upper respiratory allergies: OTC suspension: two sprays in each nostril once daily for one week; maintenance, one or two sprays in each nostril once daily, as needed to treat symptoms Hay fever or other upper respiratory allergies in children 2 to 11 years of age: OTC suspension: one spray in each nostril once daily OTC suspension: The unit should be primed before initial use, when not used for 30 days or longer, or if the cap has been left off for five days or longer, by spraying until a fine mist appears.
-Fluticasone propionate (FLONASE ALLERGY RELIEF, fluticasone) Rx suspension for nasal inhalation: 50 μg/inhalation (120 sprays) OTC suspension for nasal inhalation: 50 μg/inhalation (30, 60 or 120 sprays) Perennial nonallergic rhinitis: Rx suspension: two sprays in each nostril once daily or one spray in each nostril twice daily; patients may be able to reduce dose to one spray in each nostril once daily for maintenance therapy Hay fever or other upper respiratory allergies: OTC suspension: two sprays in each nostril once daily for one week; maintenance, one or two sprays in each nostril once daily, as needed to treat symptoms Perennial nonallergic rhinitis in children 4 years of age and older: Rx suspension: one spray in each nostril once daily; maximum, two sprays in each nostril once daily Hay fever or other upper respiratory allergies in children 4 to 11 years of age: OTC suspension: one spray in each nostril once daily Rx suspension: The unit should be primed by releasing six sprays until a fine spray appears before initial use and if not used for a week or more.
-OTC suspension: The unit should be primed by spraying until a fine mist appears before initial use, if not used for one week or more, and after cleaning the nozzle.
-Mometasone (NASONEX) Suspension for nasal inhalation: PAR, SAR: Suspension: two sprays PAR, SAR in children 2 to 11 The unit should be primed
+Drug Available Doute Usual Recomm Comments Drug Formulations Route Adults Pediatric Comments Nasal polyps, nonallergic (vasomotor) rhinitis: Suspension: 1 to 2 sprays in each nostril twice daily PAR, SAR in children 4 to 11 years: Aerosol: 1 actuation (40 μg strength) in each nostril once daily Budesonide (Rhinocort Allergy) OTC suspension IN Hay fever or other upper respiratory allergies: OTC suspension: 2 sprays in each nostril once daily; once symptoms improve, reduce to 1 spray in each nostril once daily Hay fever or other upper respiratory allergies in children 6 to 12 years: OTC suspension: 1 spray in each nostril once daily; maximum, 2 sprays in each nostril once daily The unit should be primed by releasing 8 sprays and reprime if not used for 2 days.
+Ciclesonide (Omnaris, Zetonna) Aerosol (Zetonna), suspension (Omnaris) IN PAR, SAR: Aerosol: 1 inhalation in each nostril once daily Suspension: 2 sprays in each nostril once daily SAR in children ≥ 6 years old: Suspension: 2 sprays in each nostril once daily The unit should be primed by releasing 8 sprays (suspension) or 3 sprays (aerosol) and reprime if not used for 4 days (suspension) or 10 days (aerosol).
+Flunisolide Suspension IN PAR, SAR: Suspension: 2 sprays in each nostril twice daily; maximum, 8 sprays in each nostril per day PAR, SAR in children 6 to 14 years: Suspension: 1 spray in each nostril 3 times daily or 2 sprays in each nostril twice daily; maximum, 4 inhalations in each nostril per day The unit should be primed before initial use by releasing 5 or 6 sprays and reprime if not used for 5 days or more, or if it has been disassembled for cleaning.
+Fluticasone furoate (Flonase Sensimist) OTC suspension IN Hay fever or other upper respiratory allergies: OTC suspension: 2 sprays in each nostril once daily for 1 week; maintenance, 1 or 2 sprays in each nostril once daily, as needed to treat symptoms Hay fever or other upper respiratory allergies in children 2 to 11 years: OTC suspension: 1 spray in each nostril once daily The unit should be primed before initial use, when not used for 30 days or longer, or if the cap has been left off for 5 days or longer, by spraying until a fine mist appears.
+Fluticasone propionate (Flonase Allergy Relief, fluticasone, Xhance) Rx and OTC suspension IN Perennial nonallergic rhinitis: Rx suspension: 2 sprays in each nostril once daily or 1 spray in each nostril twice daily; may reduce to 1 Perennial nonallergic rhinitis in children ≥ 4 years old: Rx suspension: 1 spray in each nostril once daily; maximum, 2 The unit should be primed by releasing 6 sprays (Flonase or fluticasone) or 7 sprays (Xhance) until a fine spray appears before initial use and